 Irrigation has become common for property owners wanting high-quality landscapes in Florida.
-Turfgrass is a primary landscape component and the most commonly used single type of plant in the commercial landscape.
+Turf grass is a primary landscape component and the most commonly used single type of plant in the commercial landscape.

 Even though Florida has a humid climate where on average the precipitation rate is higher than the evapotranspiration rate.
 However, the spring and winter are normally dry.
 The dry winter and spring weather and occasional large rain events in the summer together with the soil’s low water holding capacity make irrigation required for the high-quality landscapes desired by property owners.